Insphare/Data-Collection/README.md

 Data-Collection
 ===============

-Collection for php arrays with different variants.
+Data-Collection for php arrays with simplified usage with different usage. <br/>
+For example get a look in the example directory.